iii) Material accounting policies

 Deferred tax assets and liabilities are classified as non-current assets and liabilities.

-In case an item of property, plant and equipment is acquired on deferred payment basis, interest expenses included in deferred payment is recognised as interest expense and not included in cost of asset.
+I n case an item of property, plant and equipment is acquired on deferred payment basis, interest expense included in deferred payment is recognised as interest expense and not included in the cost of asset.

 Subsequent measurement (depreciation and useful lives)